bypasslane/android-code-challenge/README.md

 - How do you ensure that your system meets the requirements of the challenge?
 - Have you set the project up in a way that others could easily jump in and add additional functionality?

-We `will not` be evaluating your layouts, animations, nor anything else related aesthetics of the app on-screen as part of this challenge.
+We `will not` be evaluating your layouts, animations, nor anything else related to aesthetics of the app on-screen as part of this challenge.

 We `will not` be evaluating your level of gradle build wizardry as part of this challenge.